-SNL’s Fair & Devastating Assessment of Democrats, Post-Election
+SNL’s Fair & Devastating Assessment Of Democrats, Post-Election

 — Senate Democrats (@SenateDems) October 31, 2017

-For all these reasons, it is imperative that the Democratic National Committee not leave these election victories thinking everything is hunky dory now and that it is thanks to them.
+It is imperative that the Democratic National Committee not leave these election victories thinking everything is hunky dory now, and thanks to them.
 The party needs to unite, throw out the old playbook on messaging and policy, make room for new voices, and listen to what voters are saying about healthcare and gun control.
-Lest the marquee DNC leaders do none of these things, the team at Saturday Night Live decided to give them a goosing.
-Over the weekend, SNL ran a fake post-election ad from the Dems, and it is justifiably brutal.
+Lest the marquee DNC leaders decide to do none of these things, the team at Saturday Night Live has just given them an ungentle goosing.
+Over the weekend, the show ran a fake post-election ad from the Dems, and it is justifiably brutal.

 “We haven’t felt this confident since the day before Trump won,” Senator Chuck Schumer (played by Alex Moffat) says stiffly near the start of the ad.
 Is there any doubt of this line’s 100% accuracy?
-The rest of the ad gives a sense of how Schumer, Nancy Pelosi (Kate McKinnon), Joe Biden (Jason Sudeikis), and the other usual suspects may already have begun quietly forgetting any of the introspection they might have done this year on how Trump’s victory could have happened.
+The rest of the ad gives a sense of how Schumer, Nancy Pelosi (Kate McKinnon), Joe Biden (Jason Sudeikis), and the other usual suspects may have already begun quietly forgetting any of the introspection they might have done this year on how Trump’s victory could have happened.
+Not so fast, Democrats.

 “Together, we’re gonna end the spirit of divisiveness in this country,” Cecily Strong’s Senator Diane Feinstein says.
-“By focusing on how we won the Governors race in two of the 10 states we care about.”
+“By focusing on how we won the governors race in two of the 10 states we care about.”

-It’s a solid burn, fueled by the fact that there are more explanations than “economic anxiety” or “racism” for why Hillary Clinton failed to reach voters in coal miner country.
+It’s a solid burn, fueled by the fact that there are, indeed, more explanations than “economic anxiety,” “racism,” and “Russia” for why Hillary Clinton failed to reach voters in coal miner country.
 Overall, the message is that simply being better than the other guys is nowhere near enough.

-As much as the DNC has earned this rebuke at this moment, however, there was indeed much to celebrate about last week’s election results.
+As much as the DNC has earned a rebuke at this moment, though, there is indeed much to celebrate about last week’s election results.
 SNL made sure to give these victories their due later in the episode, during Weekend Update.

-Michale Che opens up by giving a fair, impartial overview of the election results overall before spotlighting one Virginia race in particular.
-Danica Roem became the first openly transgender candidate elected to Virginia’s House of Delegates.
+Michael Che gives a fair, impartial overview of the election results before spotlighting one Virginia race in particular.
+Last week, Danica Roem became the first openly transgender candidate elected to Virginia’s House of Delegates.
 Moreover, Roem did so by defeating Bob Marshall, the blatantly homo- and transphobic incumbent.
 As Che acerbically put it, “In fact, [Marshall] is so homophobic, he refused to get within 8 points of her.”

 By giving Democratic establishment leaders a much-needed chastening and celebrating some worthy victories, SNL broke free of its Baldwin-based politically coverage.
 Hopefully, the real-life leaders will prove how unlike Trump they are by actually listening to the critique.